 The Montessori Teachers Collective was born over coffee.

 One of the best things about Montessori teaching is the camaraderie.
 I loved spending time with other teachers and felt stronger in the classroom afterward, but conferences and seminars were few and far between - time was the thing that was the hardest to find!
-I began to wonder if the Internet might help to fill the gaps between get-togethers.
+In the mid-90s I began to wonder if the Internet might help to fill the gaps between get-togethers.
 It wouldn't be the same as coffee & kid stories in the lobby of the conference hotel at 1:00 am, but it'd be better than nothing.

 My fascination with HTML and increasing numbers of Montessori folks online proved to be fertile ground.
 The first iteration of the page, then called the Montessori Teachers Collaborative, was uploaded to AOL's Hometown service on December 8, 1997, as part of my elementary training final project.
 A slight name change accompanied a large format change in March 1998, and the somewhat more aptly titled Montessori Teachers Collective started to grow.